MMIWG Websites/Resources

 Community leaders and activists emphasize that data does not accurately represent the true number of indigenous women who goes missing.

-We have lost count.
+Experts have lost count.

-More than half of AI/AN women (56.1 percent) have experienced sexual violence in their lifetime.
+As of 2024, more than half of AI/AN women (56.1 percent) have experienced sexual violence in their lifetime.

-Please visit the MMIW section on ISAAC here.
+Please visit the NTCSA project site here.

 NamUs Logo